Profile of paediatric patients with appendicitis at an academic hospital after admission criteria change

 Abstract

-Background: Appendicitis is the most common surgical emergency in children.
-During the COVID-19 pandemic, Chris Hani Baragwanath Academic Hospital (CHBAH) raised the cut-off age for paediatric surgery admission from 10 to 14 years due to constraints placed on pre-existing systems during the pandemic.
+Background.
+Appendicitis is the most common surgical emergency in children.
+During the COVID-19 pandemic, Chris Hani Baragwanath Academic Hospital (CHBAH) raised the cut-off age for paediatric surgery admission from 10 to 14 years owing to constraints placed on pre- existing systems.
 This change resulted in a new profile of appendicitis cases within the department.

-Methods: This retrospective descriptive study reviewed all patients aged ≤14 years who were managed for appendicitis in the Paediatric Surgery Department at CHBAH between July 2020 and June 2023.
+Methods.
+This retrospective descriptive study reviewed all patients aged ≤14 years who were managed for appendicitis in the Department of Paediatric Surgery at CHBAH between July 2020 and June 2023.

-Results: A total of 308 patients were included in the study.
-The mean age at presentation was 9.36 years, with a male-to-female ratio of 1.6:1.
-Almost half (45.13%) of the patients were over 10 years of age.
-Of the total patients, over two thirds (69.48%) presented with complicated appendicitis, and almost all (95.13%) underwent surgical management.
-Compared to patients with uncomplicated appendicitis, those with complicated appendicitis had significantly more post-operative complications (p<0.001), a higher readmission rate (p=0.004), required more re-look procedures (p<0.001), had longer hospital stays (p<0.001), and a higher mortality rate (p<0.001).
+Results.
+A total of 308 patients was included in the study.
+The mean age at presentation was 9.4 years, with a male-to-female ratio of 1.6:1.
+Almost half (45.1%) of the patients were >10 years of age.
+Of the total patients, over two-thirds (69.5%) presented with complicated appendicitis, and almost all (95.1%) underwent surgical management.
+Compared with patients with uncomplicated appendicitis, those with complicated appendicitis had significantly more postoperative complications (p<0.001), a higher re-admission rate (p=0.004), required more re-look procedures (p<0.001), had longer hospital stays (p<0.001), and had a higher mortality rate (p<0.001).

-Conclusions: This study reveals a concerning prevalence of complicated appendicitis in paediatric patients, highlighting the necessity for prompt diagnosis and intervention.
-An increased patient load placed strain on paediatric surgery hospital resources, while the pandemic likely worsened treatment delays.
+Conclusions.
+This study reveals a concerning prevalence of complicated appendicitis in paediatric patients, highlighting the necessity for prompt diagnosis and intervention.
+An increased patient load strained paediatric surgery hospital resources, while the COVID-19 pandemic likely worsened treatment delays.
 Ongoing research is essential for optimising management strategies and improving surgical outcomes.

 Article Details